 My main academic interests relate to topics in public economics, industrial organization, political economics, and applied microeconomics.
 Current research projects focus on commercial lobbying activities, the development of political institutions, and political competition.

 Abstract This study explains why the preponderance of lobbying occurs between policymakers and commercial lobbyists who act as intermediaries for special interests, rather than directly between policymakers and the special interest groups themselves.
 Commercial lobbyists are for-profit organizations that have no inherent policy bias and offer economies of scale in the provision of both information and financial contributions.
-We argue that these characteristics allow them to be incented by policymakers via repeated agency contracts, which improve upon "cheap talk" lobbying games.
+We argue that these characteristics allow them to be incented by policymakers via repeated agency contracts.
 Using a dynamic model of commercial lobbying, we show that policymakers select a point on the lobbyist's incentive compatibility constraint which represents a contract involving a mix of financial contributions and information on policy proposals.
 This contract is shown to solve both an information problem in the presence of unverifiable policy information, and a contracting problem in the absence of legally binding contracts.
 Both the distribution of the benefits and welfare implications arising from the introduction of repeated agency depend upon the relative weights placed by the policymaker on solving the information and contracting problems.
 Relative to the full information social welfare optimum the policymaker may place too much or too little weight on socially beneficial policy information relative to privately beneficial financial contributions.